-Graduate Robotics Researcher @ UT Austin Human Centered Robotics Lab
+Graduate Researcher building and controlling humanoids at Human Centered Robotics Lab @ UT Austin

 I swim, dive, surf, play tennis, and explore.
 But my robot walks, hopefully cooks, or... idk do something.